wavefrontHQ/docs/pages/doc/tracing_instrumenting_frameworks.md

 tags: [tracing]
 sidebar: doc_sidebar
 permalink: tracing_instrumenting_frameworks.html
-summary: Learn how to set up your application to send tracing data to Wavefront.
+summary: Learn how to set up your application to send trace data to Wavefront.
 ---

 One of the ways to start the flow of traces into Wavefront is to instrument your application.
 Instrumentation enables you to trace a transaction flow from end to end across multiple distributed services, guided by key metrics from your application.
-By displaying a transaction as a hierarchy of Wavefront tracing _spans_, you can pinpoint where the transaction is spending most of its time, and discover where it might be failing.
+By displaying a transaction as a _trace_ that consists of a hierarchy of _spans_, you can pinpoint where the transaction is spending most of its time, and discover where it might be failing.

-This page shows you the fast track to producing out-of-the-box metrics and tracing spans from popular application frameworks.
+This page shows you the fast track to producing out-of-the-box metrics and trace data from popular application frameworks.

-**Note:** You can also instrument your application to send custom traces and metrics. _[[Link to SDK page for custom tracing and metrics ]]_
+* For information about instrumenting your application to send custom traces and metrics. _[[Link to SDK page for custom tracing and metrics ]]_
+* For an introduction to distributed tracing in Wavefront, see [Distributed Tracing Basics](tracing_basics.html).

 ## Sample Setup